sofiageo/eionet.xmlconv/REST-API.md

 --
-### 3.5 Get list of QA queries for a schema
+### 3.5 Get list of QA Scripts for a schema
+**Important Note:**This method is under reconstruction especially regarding the json Response of the results.As per our discussion, the returned result will be a merging of the existing methods: **listQaScripts** and **listQueries**

 * **URL**

-  /restapi/queries
+  /restapi/qascripts

 * **Method:**